krzysiekprzekwas/online-shooter/README.md

 ### Prerequisites

 To reduce the impact of external libraries and frameworks we're trying to keep our dependencies as small as possible.
+Inside project we use [LibMan](https://docs.microsoft.com/pl-pl/aspnet/core/client-side/libman/libman-vs?view=aspnetcore-2.1 "LibMan's Documentation").
+However for current state not all dependent libraries are attached to cdnjs, so we keep them localy.

-For both backend and frontend application just host with .Net Core 2 support should be enough.
+For hosting .Net Core 2.1 support should be enough, rest of dependecies should be automatically downloaded during build process

 ### Installing

 A step by step series of examples that tell you have to get a development env running

-Let's make backend server up and running.
+Let's make server up and running.

-Move to folder GameServer and restore all dependencies
+Move to folder GameServer and to be sure we're fresh - restore all dependencies

 ```
 cd GameServer